Care and Outreach

 If you are interested in joining any of the groups or volunteering please use the contact details if given or contact the parish office for more information

 If you are expecting to be admitted to hospital for more than a day or two, you may wish to be visited by a Catholic Chaplain.
 NHS hospitals generally give you an opportunity to disclose your religion on their admission form and to indicate if you would like a visit.
 If you do, it is likely you will be visited within the following few days.
 If you do not say you are a Roman Catholic, the Chaplain will not normally be aware of you.
 A problem can arise if you are admitted as an emergency when only basic details, name age, address and next of kin may be recorded.
 You can also ask your family/friends to contact the parish office to inform the clergy.
 Contact Form Here

 The Parish does provide bereavement support by trained individuals, if you would like help please do contact Diane at the parish office in the first instance by telephone on 01428 643877 or by using the contact email form Here

 Membership is open to everyone in Haslemere, Chiddingfold and Hindhead.
-Each member contributes £5 per month and a draw is held each month to determine the allocation of prizes totalling £235.
-Current membership is 86, so anyone willing to join should please contact Garry Jensen Here
+Each member contributes £5 per month and a draw is held each month to determine the allocation of prizes.
+The first prize is £265 and second prize is £70.
+Anyone wanting to join should contact Richard Debbie Stanton Here

 Our Lady Periyanayagi Church in Nangathur Parish